LTUC/amman-dotnet-401d2/curriculum/class-12/resources/ef-web-app.md

 #### Install `ef` command line tool

-From the Developer Powershell Window, run these commands.
+From a terminal, run these commands.
 Once verified, you can use the command line to issue Entity Framework commands

 - [ ] `dotnet tool install --global dotnet-ef`
 - [ ] `dotnet ef`